 A Successful NetSuite Implementation – How to Do It Right

 If you are considering a NetSuite implementation, but are concerned about the implementation process, you are not alone – and you’ve come to the right place.

 An estimated 60 to 70 percent of enterprise resource planning projects fail.* These statistics, while a bit alarming, don’t mean your ERP implementation is doomed.
 By landing on this post you’re already taking an important step toward a successful ERP project – by planning.

-Selecting NetSuite, known as the world’s No. 1 cloud-based ERP (at least in part because over 40,000 organizations globally run NetSuite), is another indicator you are on the right path.
+Selecting NetSuite, known as the world’s No. 1 cloud-based ERP (at least in part because more than 40,000 organizations globally run NetSuite), is another indicator you are on the right path.
 NetSuite is a powerful cloud ERP platform that provides real time visibility into data, inventory management, financial planning, supply chain management, order management and more.
-While a NetSuite implementation is not a walk in the park, many organizations find the NetSuite implementation process to be more straightforward than other ERP software projects.
+While a NetSuite implementation is not a walk in the park, many organizations find the process to be more straightforward than other ERP software projects.

 - Project planning – using a methodology